-I am a Visiting Assistant Professor at Florida International University in beautiful Miami, Florida, where I was previously a postdoc with a special project on philosophy and archaeology.
-I received my PhD from the Graduate Center, City University of New York in August 2017.
+I am an Assistant Professor of Philosophy at the University of San Diego, starting Fall 2019.
 I am interested in meaning, intentions, archaeology, and adornment.
-At the moment I am working on papers in philosophy of archaeology and on a book project on meaning in bodily adornment.
-You can see my recent and upcoming conference presentations and field work here.
+At the moment I am working on papers in philosophy of language, philosophy of archaeology and on a book project on meaning in bodily adornment.
+The book is under contract with Bloomsbury.
+You can see my conference presentations and field work here.

 Marilynn H. Johnson, PhD

 Department of Philosophy